nuchs/toys/hangman/notes/notes2.md

    should change to won
 6. Repeating a guess should have no effect.
-7. Requesting the collection of previous guesses should return them sorted into alphabetical order (For simplicities sake I'm assuming all the words and guesses will be in U.K English)
+7. Requesting the collection of previous guesses should return them sorted into alphabetical order (For simplicity's sake I'm assuming all the words and guesses will be in U.K English)

 ## Initial states